PriyanshuRj/SaftyHelmet_and_Vest_Classifier/readme.md

 # PPE Detection using yolo3 and DeepSORT

 ## Introduction
-In Industry, specially manufacturing industry, Personal Protective Equipment (PPE) like helmet (hard-hat), safety-harness, goggles etc play a very important role in ensuring the safety of workers.
+In Industry, specially manufacturing industry, Personal Protective Equipment (PPE) like helmet (hard-hat), safety-harness, safty-vest, goggles etc play a very important role in ensuring the safety of workers.
 However, many accidents still occur, due to the negligence of the workers as well as their supervisors.
 Supervisors can make mistakes due to the fact that such tasks are monotonous and they may not be able to monitor consistently.
 This project aims to utilize existing CCTV camera infrastructure to assist supervisors to monitor workers effectively by providing them with real time alerts.

 ## Functioning
 * Input is taken from CCTV cameras